bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 #### Entity Spawn Benchmark Duration (in microseconds, less is better)

 This benchmark spawns entities with a variety of component compositions to ensure we cover a variety of cases.
-Treat these numbers as realtives, not absolutes.
+Treat these numbers as relatives, not absolutes.

 ![commands perf](commands_perf.svg)